 Take a look at a Galapagos Islands map and Isabela island is the large landmass to the west, shaped like a sea horse.

-Isabela’s west coast visitor sites can only be reached aboard a cruise yacht, and are highly rewarding for pristine nature.
+Isabela Island’s west coast visitor sites can only be reached aboard a Galapagos cruise yacht.
+They are highly rewarding for their pristine nature and to cross paths with some Galapagos endemic species.
 The Bolivar Channel is the top spot for Galapagos whale watching, especially from June onwards.

-Isabela Island is the youngest and largest island in the archipelago.
-Located in the western waters of the Galapagos, Isabela measures 120km in length, with an area of 1771 square miles, and is bigger than all of the other islands combined.
+Isabela Island is both the youngest and largest island in the archipelago.
+Located in the western waters of the Galapagos, Isabela measures 120km in length, with a total area of 1771 square miles - bigger than all of the other islands combined.

-Isabela island is very close to the Galapagos hotspot, meaning that all of these volcanoes are still active.
-In fact Isabela is one of the most volcanically active areas on the planet!
+Isabela Island is very close to the Galapagos hotspot, meaning that all of these volcanoes are still volcanically active.
+In fact, Isabela Island is one of the most volcanically active areas on the planet!

-Isabela island spans a huge spectrum of natural Galapagos habitats.
+Isabela Island spans a huge spectrum of different natural Galapagos habitats.

 Extensive volcanic lava fields are largely void of vegetation.
-Perhaps a few pioneer plants like lava cacti are fighting to establish a home here, but larger plants are unable to colonise this barren landscape without soil.
+Perhaps a few pioneer plants like lava cacti fight to establish a home here, but larger plants are unable to colonize this barren landscape without soil.
 Due to the volcanic nature of Isabela island, the habitats are in a state of constant flux.
-Just one new eruption can change everything.
+Just one new eruption can quickly change everything.

-The highlands to the south around Sierra Negra volcano are covered by lush Scalesia forests and dense bush and scrub – the perfect habitat for the Galapagos giant tortoise.
-Some of this habitat has been converted to organic farmland to feed the local population.
-The peaks of Cerro Azul and Wolf volcanoes are more arid with small shrubs.
+The highlands to the south around Sierra Negra volcano are covered by lush Scalesia forest and dense brush and scrub – the perfect habitat for the Galapagos giant tortoise.
+Some of this habitat has been converted to organic farmland to feed the local population, while the rest is protected for wildlife.

-Lower down on the southern coast the Isabela habitat turns to coral beach, mangroves, cactus forest, arid scrub and wetlands.
+Lower down on the southern coast the Isabela habitat turns to coral beaches, mangroves, cactus forests, arid scrub, and wetlands.

-The first visitors to Isabela island were pirates and whalers.
-They would use the Galapagos islands to restock food and water, or hideaway from chasing Spanish ships.
+The first visitors to Isabela Island were pirates and whalers.
+They would use the Galapagos islands to restock food and water or to hide away from chasing Spanish ships.
 Tagus Cove Isabela was a popular landing site for them to round up giant tortoises for meat supplies.

 In 1897 Isabela’s first settlement was established by Ecuadorian Antonio Gil.
-Puerto Villamil town was set-up on the coast as a lime house, where coral was collected and burned.
-The small settlement of Santa Tomas was also formed up in the highlands, where sulphur was mined, coffee planted, and livestock allowed to roam free.
+Puerto Villamil town was set up on the coast as a lime house, where coral was collected and burned.
+The small settlement of Santa Tomas was also formed up in the highlands, where sulfur was mined, coffee was planted, and livestock was allowed to roam free.
 Gil also hunted giant tortoises for oil used to power Ecuadorian street lamps.
 By all accounts Gil’s settlement was successful.
-Isabela’s galapagos population slowly increased from 200 people in the early 1900’s up to a little over 2000 today.
-Many of the graves of these intrepid early settlers can be seen in small Puerto Villamil cemetary.
+Isabela Island’s Galapagos population slowly increased from 200 people in the early 1900s up to a little over 2000 today.
+Many of the graves of these intrepid early settlers can be seen in the small Puerto Villamil cemetery.

-In 1946 a penal colony was also established on Isabela.
-300 mainland convicts were shipped out, and suffered forced labor under the hot equatorial sun.
-Tourists can witness the fruits of their toil at the Wall of Tears – a wall constructed out of black lava rocks.
+In 1946 a penal colony was also established on Isabela Island.
+300 mainland convicts were shipped out and forced to labor under the hot equatorial sun.
+Tourists can witness the fruits of their toil at appropriately named the Wall of Tears – a pointless wall in the middle of nowhere constructed out of black lava rocks.

 The 21st century has seen Isabela develop more modern infrastructure to attract international tourists, such as the small Puerto Villamil airport to receive intra-island flights.
 Today most of the 2,200 Isabela residents make a living from tourism, fishing and farming.

-Isabela is home to more wild giant tortoises than all the other Galapagos islands combined.
-Not only that, but here you’ll also find more giant tortoise subspecies than anywhere else!
-So tortoise lovers, Isabela island is the place to come to learn more about these iconic gentle giants.
+Isabela Island is home to more wild giant tortoises than all the other Galapagos islands combined.
+Not only that but here you’ll also find more giant tortoise subspecies than anywhere else!
+So for tortoise lovers, Isabela Island is THE place to come to learn more about these iconic gentle giants.

 Most of the 15 Galapagos tortoise species are differentiated between different islands.
-For example seperate species are native to Española, Fernandina, Floreana, Pinta, Pinzon, San Cristobal, Santa Cruz, Santa Fe and Santiago islands.
-This is logical as explained by Darwin’s theory of evolution – different species have evolved based on the different habitats and food sources found on each island.
+For example, separate species are native to Española, Fernandina, Floreana, Pinta, Pinzon, San Cristobal, Santa Cruz, Santa Fe, and Santiago islands.
+This is logical as explained by Darwin’s theory of evolution – different subspecies have evolved from the same common ancestor based on the different habitats and food sources found on each island.

-So, why does Isabela island have five unique giant tortoise species?
+So, why does Isabela Island have five unique giant tortoise species?
 The story behind Isabela’s distinct tortoise populations is interesting.
-Remember that Isabela island was formed by the merging of six shield volcanoes.
+Remember that Isabela Island was formed by the merging of six shield volcanoes.
 So Isabela’s topography has 6 tall volcanic peaks separated by vast lava fields.
-Solid lava tends to be spikey and sharp – an inpenetrable obstacle for the agility of your average tortoise.
-So the Isabela tortoises on each volcano became isolated from the other Isabela populations, unable to cross the lava fields that divide them.
-Evolution wise this had the same effect as populations seperated by the sea on different islands.
-Each Isabela volcano population adapted differently to their distinct habitat, hence different species evolved.
+Solid lava tends to be spikey and sharp – an impenetrable obstacle for the agility of your average tortoise.
+So the Isabela tortoises around each volcano became isolated from the other Isabela populations, unable to cross the lava fields that divide them.
+Evolution wise this had the same effect as populations separated by the sea on different islands.
+Each Isabela volcano population adapted differently to its distinct habitat on Isabela Island, hence different subspecies evolved.

-So Isabela is home to five species of Galapagos tortoise: Wolf, Darwin, Alcedo, Cerro Azul and Sierra Negra populations.
-Four of these volcanoes are off limits to tourists so the easiest way to see an Isabela tortoise is to visit the highland ranch on the slopes of Sierra Negra volcano.
-We also recommend a visit to the Arnoldo Tupiza Breeding Center, where giant tortoises from the southern populations are bred in captivity to protect these endangered species.
+So Isabela is home to five species of Galapagos tortoise: Wolf, Darwin, Alcedo, Cerro Azul, and Sierra Negra populations.
+Four of these volcanoes are off-limits to tourists so the easiest way to see an Isabela tortoise in the wild is to visit the highland ranch on the slopes of Sierra Negra volcano.
+We also recommend a visit to the Arnoldo Tupiza Breeding Center, where giant tortoises from the southern populations are bred in captivity and released in order to protect these endangered species.

 Contact us for a FREE GALAPAGOS TOUR QUOTE, or for more information to plan your Galapagos vacation.

-Puerto Villamil is a sleepy port town where travelers find refuge from the hustle and bustle of everyday life.
+Puerto Villamil, the capital of Isabela Island, is a sleepy port town where travelers find refuge from the hustle and bustle of everyday life.
 Located behind a stunning beach, the small, peaceful town has an assortment of bars, restaurants, and shops.
 It is the launching site for day tours around the island to amazing snorkeling sites, islets where penguins play and white-tipped sharks rest, and excursions to neighboring islands.

-Services in Puerto Villamil include: medical clinic, pharmacy, grocery store and convenience mart.
-There is no bank or ATM service, and credit cards are not always accepted, so travel prepared with US$ cash.
+Services in Puerto Villamil include a medical clinic, pharmacy, grocery store, and convenience mart.
+There is no bank, but there is an ATM service, credit cards are not always accepted, so travel prepared with US$ cash.

 Check out our detailed blog post about how to spend a free day in Puerto Villamil, for more information about the best Isabela island restaurants, services and sites to visit.

 Isabela is the largest Galapagos island, so it goes without saying that there is plenty to do and see here.
-Kayaking, snorkeling, hiking, biking, surfing, and relaxing on the tropical beaches are just some of the activities that reveal the natural wonders of Isabela.
+Kayaking, snorkeling, hiking, biking, surfing, and relaxing on tropical beaches are just some of the activities that reveal the natural wonders of Isabela Island.

 The long stretch of gorgeous sand in front of Puerto Villamil town is considered one of the finest Galapagos beaches.
 Located on the bay, it’s an ideal spot to swim, surf, relax or have a sundowner at beachfront bars in a hammock after a day of active exploring.
 Marine iguanas, Sally lightfoot crabs and blue footed boobies join you on the pristine sand.

-Concha de Perla is a clear water bay with calm, crystalline waters and a small yellow sand beach.
-Rent out snorkel gear in town, and jump right in for swimming and snorkeling alongside tropical Galapagos fish, playful sea lions and with luck penguins.
+Concha de Perla is a clear water bay with calm, crystalline waters, and a small yellow sand beach.
+Rent out snorkel gear in town, and jump right in for swimming and snorkeling alongside tropical Galapagos fish, playful sea lions, and, with luck, perhaps penguins.
 No tour guide is required here.

 Located just a short way out of the main town to the west is a man-made lagoon of brackish water.
-The largest Galapagos flamingo colony hang out here, sifting the water for crustaceans.
-Sometimes Galapagos duck species or wader birds can also be spotted.
+The largest Galapagos flamingo colony hangs out here, sifting the water for crustaceans.
+Sometimes Galapagos duck species or wading birds can also be spotted.

-Los Tuneles is one of the very best snorkel and dive sites at the Galapagos islands!
+Los Tuneles at Isabela Island is one of the very best snorkel and dive sites on the Galapagos islands!
 It is a sheltered maze of pools and lava bridges formed when lava flowed from a nearby volcanic eruption into the sea.
 The waters are crystal clear, and volcanic bridges that span them are a sanctuary for a myriad of vibrant reef fish, decade-old sea turtles, large sea horses, starfish, and whitetip reef sharks.

-Las Tintoreras is a small islet that can be visited as a 1/2 day tour from Puerto Villamil.
-The trip begins with a boat ride around the bay looking for Galapagos penguins on the rocks, and other wildlife.
-A dry dock landing leads onto a circular trail through a large colony of Marine iguanas, ending up at a lava crevasse often full of Whitetip reef sharks enjoying this shady spot.
-Finally your guide will take you snorkeling to look for reef fish or sea lions.
+Las Tintoreras on Isabela is a small islet that can be visited as a 1/2 day tour from Puerto Villamil.
+The trip begins with a boat ride around the bay looking for Galapagos penguins on the rocks, as well as other wildlife.
+A dry dock landing then leads onto a circular trail through a large colony of Marine iguanas, ending up at a lava crevasse often full of Whitetip reef sharks enjoying this shady spot.
+Finally, your guide will take you snorkeling to look for reef fish or sea lions.

 La Playa de Amor is a local’s favorite beach for relaxing and swimming.
 The beach is made of crushed shells, and there is a tidal pool and a colony of marine iguanas nearby.
 Sea turtles have also been frequently spotted in the area.

-Six kilometers out of town is the famous Wall of Tears – a 100m long, 6m tall wall of black lava built by convicts of the former Isabela penal colony.
-This is a stark reminder of the island’s brutal history, and reported by locals to be haunted.
+Six kilometers out of town is Isabela Island's famous Wall of Tears – a 100m long, 6m tall wall of black lava built by convicts of the former Isabela penal colony.
+This is a stark reminder of the island’s brutal history and is reported by locals to be haunted.
 Lava lizards zip between the rocks and shrubs, protecting their territory from rivals.

-Up on the Isabela highlands it seems like a completely different world.
-Tourists are greeted by lush vegetation, Scalesia Forest, Guava plantations and smouldering volcanoes.
+Up on Isabela Island's highlands, it seems like a completely different world.
+Tourists are greeted by lush vegetation, Scalesia Forest, Guava plantations, and smoldering volcanoes.

-Sierra Negra Volcano has the second largest crater in the world, spanning seven by nine kilometers across.
-Tourists can take a guided day hike to the summit for views into the crater, and the chance to discover a different side to Isabela island.
+Sierra Negra Volcano has the second-largest crater in the world, spanning seven by nine kilometers across.
+Tourists can take a guided day hike to the summit for views into the crater, and the chance to discover a different side of Isabela island.

 A sometimes muddy trail leads the way up, with possible Galapagos Finch and flycatcher sightings along the way.
 Hawks occasionally soar high above.